Spiritleaf is about enjoying life with those who make us happy and viewing every day as an opportunity to try something new!

 5) What art piece or project are you most proud of?

 They have a yearly residency application and I earned that one spot.
-During my time at Open Studio, I learned a lot about myself and my creativities in unfamiliar space and city.
+During my time at Open Studio, I learned a lot about myself and my creativity in unfamiliar spaces and cities.

 6) Regarding the artwork created for the Spiritleaf stores, what personal reason did you have for agreeing to this project?